Before we answer the question, we need to explain what a podcast is.

 The other places people listen to podcasts are during walks, the gym, at work, and when riding public transportation.

-How many podcasts are there in 2022?
-There are over 2.4 million active podcasts in 2022.
+There are over 5 million podcasts in 2023.

 Now you know the answer to that question, plus you know who, what, where, and how people listen to podcasts.

 If you’re a marketer or podcaster, this data can play a major role in creating an effective marketing strategy.